-This cold beet potato salad recipe is inspired by vinegret, a popular Russian and Ukranian salad.
-Beets, potatoes, carrots, onions and sauerkraut or diced pickles are staples in traditional preparations.
-It is also often dressed in additional brine from the sauerkraut or pickles, and sunflower oil.
+Inspired by vinegret, a popular Russian and Ukranian salad, this recipe for cold vegan beet potato salad with sauerkraut is very similar to traditional preparations.
+Commonly, there are beets, potatoes, carrots, onions, and then, sauerkraut and/or diced pickles.
+Often, it is dressed in additional brine from the sauerkraut or pickles, and sunflower oil.
 Positively delicious.

 A few things…

 - ・To save time, don’t bother with roasting the beets, and dice up prepackaged steamed beets, like Melissa’s or Love Beets.